Andrea-Ozuem/my_space-v2-React/README.md

 # MySpace - Personal Dashboard

-A modern personal dashboard built with React that combines task management with useful widgets including weather, dual timezone clock, and calendar functionality.
+A modern personal dashboard built with React that combines task management with useful widgets including weather, dual timezone clock, music playlist, and calendar functionality.

 ![MySpace Dashboard](/screenshot.png) <!-- You should add a screenshot of your app here -->